amberstarke/Udacity-Data-Science-Nanodegree/README.md

 ## Project 1: Data Science Blog Post

-This project analyzes health indicators across Chile, Costa Rica, and Panama, three countries recognized in Latin America for their high levels of human development (HDI) using Health Nutrition and Population World Bank data.
+Using Health Nutrition and Population World Bank data, this project analyzes health indicators across Chile, Costa Rica, and Panama, three countries recognized in Latin America for their high levels of human development (HDI).
 The goal is to understand the current state and recent trends in healthcare across these nations.

 [Link to notebook](https://github.com/amberstarke/Udacity-Data-Science-Nanodegree/blob/main/Project1/Health_Indicator_Analysis_StarkeAmber.ipynb
 )